ParallelAgile/CodeBot/codegen-process-guide/hello-codebot-project.md

 ## More about how *Hello CodeBot* works...

+> You're currently on page 2 of the [CodeBot Guide](../codegen-process-guide/) tutorial.

 During this tutorial you'll learn in quite some detail how CodeBot interprets the domain model and wireframes.
 But let's dive into a little bit about how *Hello CodeBot* works...
 As you'll see in a moment, with CodeBot working for you there's very little that needs to be done, in order to turn your EA model into a full-stack web application.